shruti-sen2004/DSA-3rdSEM_DAA-4thSEM/README.md

-# DSA---3rd-SEM
+# DSA & DAA
-This repo consists of code done by me for the subject- DSA in 3rd SEM
+This repo consists of code done by me for the subject- DSA in 3rd SEM and DAA in 4th SEM

-## Questions done till now
+## Questions done in 3rd SEM
 0. Menu Driven operations on Array.
 1. Insert an element into a specific position of an array.
 2. Delete an element from a specific position of an array.